-Choosing the right motor insurance is part of Road Safety and you must take care of protecting yourself, your passengers, your vehicle and any third party by having the right level of cover.
+Having the right motor insurance is part of road safety, as you must protect yourself, your passengers, your vehicle and any third party by possessing the right level of cover.

 What you need to know:

 The law: Under the UAE law it is required, that every vehicle on the road is insured.
 Vehicle insurance provides you with security and financial protection against third party liability claims in case of an accident.
 With Comprehensive Insurance, you will also be protected against loss or damage to your own vehicle.
 While the registration period of your car is 12 months, there is a 1 month grace period, hence insurances run for 13 months.

 Third Party Liability (TPL) insurance: It is the most basic and most affordable form of insurance.
 You will be insured against all sums you may be liable for against any third party, such as loss of life, bodily injury, damages to vehicles or property caused by the use of your vehicle.
 TPL does not cover the cost of damage to your own vehicle.
 TPL will be the only option available to you, if your car is 7 years or older.

 Comprehensive Insurance: It includes TPL cover plus the cost of repairs or replacement to your own vehicle, whether you are at fault or not.
 You will also be covered against damages to your car due to accidental collision, overturning, fire, external explosion, self-ignition, burglary, theft, or malicious acts of third parties.
 Agency repair is included for cars up to the age of 1 or 2 years, depending on the insurer.
 Comprehensive cover is available for vehicles up to the age of 7 years, depending on the vehicle and the insurance company.